 Every horse and every horse person knows the grass is greener on the other side of the fence.
 I have taught Kyra to wait for my cue to graze and to follow my lead if we want to get away from the grass.
 As you can see in this video Kyra walks over to the grass (I wasn’t paying attention), but she is also willing to leave the juicy patch when I gently ask her to follow me.

 This was a difficult lesson to teach Kyra and I did a lot of trial and error in this process.
-I can do a whole blog post on just this topic.
+How to learn from my mistakes: join HippoLogic’s online Grass Training Course.

 Last but not least

 I taught my horse to walk with me without pulling the lead rope.